NLnetLabs/routinator/doc/manual/source/manual-page.rst

            Note that VRPs with more specific prefixes have no influence on whether a route is RPKI valid or invalid and therefore these VRPs are of an informational nature only.

+    .. option:: --no-route-origins, --no-router-keys, --no-aspas

+           These three options can be used to exclude the various payload types from being included in the output.

 .. subcmd:: validate